 Explaining the Chart With Your Child

-Before beginning, work with your child to create the most successful chart.
+Before beginning, work with your child to create the most successful chart that will work for your family.
 These are the steps to take when introducing a behavior chart:

-- Show your child these free printable behavior charts for kids.
+- Show your child the following free printable behavior charts for kids.
 Let them choose the one they want.

 - Explain the expected behaviors to your child.
 For non-readers, the child should be able to memorize their daily goals.
 At first you might just add two items to the list, eventually building up to 5.